versatica/mediasoup-website/documentation/v3/mediasoup/scalability.md

 <div markdown="1" class="note warn">
 When broadcasting a video stream to many viewers (hundreds or thousands of consumers) it's important to be aware of how video RTP transmission typically works:

-* A viewer may eventually loss video packets so would request packet retransmission to mediasoup.
+* A viewer may eventually loose video packets so would request packet retransmission to mediasoup.
 Retranmissions are handled per transport (they do not reach the broadcaster endpoint) so there is no limitation here.
-* A viewer may connect or reconnect, or may change its preferred spatial layer, or may just loss too many packets.
+* A viewer may connect or reconnect, or may change its preferred spatial layer, or may just loose too many packets.
 Any of those circumstances would imply a video key frame request by means of a RTCP PLI or FIR that reaches the broadcaster endpoint.
 * Upon receipt of a video PLI or FIR, the encoder in the broadcaster endpoint generates a video key frame which is a video packet much bigger than the usual ones.
 * If the encoder receives many PLIs or FIRs (although mediaoup protects the producer endpoint by preventing it from receiving more than one PLI or FIR per second) the sending bitrate of the broadcaster endpoint would increase by 2x or 3x.
 This may be a problem for the producer endpoint and also for viewers that will receive much more bits per second.
 * And that is the problem.